 Alan Gottlieb is Boardhawk’s editor.
 Alan has been a Denver-based journalist for more than 30 years.
 He covered DPS for the Denver Post in the mid-1990s, worked as an education program officer for The Piton Foundation, and co-founded Education News Colorado and Chalkbeat.
 For the past five years, he has worked as a contract writer and communications consultant.

-We’re grateful to individual donors, our principal funder, RootED and our fiscal sponsor, the Colorado League of Charter Schools for helping support our work.
-Neither organization exerts influence over the site’s content.
+We’re grateful to our funders, RootED and the Anschutz Foundation, for their support.
+Funders exert no influence over the site’s content.
 Nor does their support constitute agreement with opinions expressed here.